Aging

 This session will define and discuss inflammaging - the chronic, low-grade inflammation that accompanies aging, and its role in the development and progression of rheumatic diseases.
 Mechanisms driving age-related immune dysfunction, their role in progression of rheumatic diseases, as well as a novel mechanisms to regulate macrophage function in rheumatic disease will be discussed.

-Speaker: Maxim Artyomov, PhD – Washington University School of Medicine
+Speaker: Maxim Artyomov, PhD – Washington University in St Louis

 Speaker: Inez Rogatsky, PhD – Hospital for Special Surgery